On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Invariance of the filtration

-When viewed as a function on $\Ta \cap \Tb$, $g_{B}$ is a composition $g_{B}^{a} \circ g_{B}^{b}$ of triangle injections corresponding to the two handleslides.
-Local regions in domains of 3-gons for $g_{B}^{a}$ and $g_{B}^{b}$ can be seen in Figures \ref{fig:move3hs1} and \ref{fig:move3hs2}, respectively.
-One can verify that if two of these regions appear in the domain of a 3-gon associated with $g_{B}^{a}$, then there are neighborhoods of these regions which map to disjoint neighborhoods in the fork diagram downstairs (and likewise for those associated with $g_{B}^{b}$).
+When viewed as a function on $\Ta \cap \Tb$, $g_{B}$ is a composition $g_{B}^{\ba,2} \circ g_{B}^{\ba,1}$ of triangle injections corresponding to the two handleslides.
+Local regions in domains of 3-gons for $g_{B}^{\ba,1}$ (resp. $g_{B}^{\ba,2}$) can be seen in Figure \ref{fig:move3hs1} (resp. \ref{fig:move3hs2}).
+One can verify that if two of these regions appear in the domain of a 3-gon associated with $g_{B}^{\ba,1}$, then there are neighborhoods of these regions which map to disjoint neighborhoods in the fork diagram downstairs (and likewise for those associated with $g_{B}^{\ba,2}$).
 As a result, all 3-gons presented here avoid the anti-diagonal $\AD$.